The Royal Seat

 Hill of Tara

 The Hill of Tara was the Coronation place of Irelands pre-Christian kings, and is one of Irelands more famous sites.
 This was not an hereditary Kingship, the kings either won it in battle or were chosen for it.
-Although no buildings survive there are a number of large earthworks still remaining on the hill, some are inside an even larger iron age enclosure known as a Hill Fort.
-In the middle of this enclosure are two linked ring forts, to the East is Cormacs House and to the West is The Royal Seat.
+Although no buildings survive there are a number of large earthworks still remaining on the hill, some are inside an even larger iron age Hill Fort, known as Ráith na Riogh (The fort of the Kings) or the Royal Enclosure.
+In the middle of this enclosure are two linked ring shaped earthworks, to the east is Teach Chormaic (Cormac's House) and to the west is the Forradh (The Royal Seat) a large barrow with smaller barrows in the surrounding banks of a hill-fort.

 Mound of the Hostages